mannyn/Probability/README.txt

 project is intended to provide a sandbox for me to implement examples and test ideas in order to promote continuous learning of probability and related maths.

+Most examples are implemented in Java as unit tests.

+Topics:
+- Bayes

 License